 If you are responsible for managing patient records or other patient information, you must make sure the records you are responsible for are made, stored, transferred, protected and disposed of in line with data protection law and other relevant laws.
 You should make use of professional expertise when selecting and developing systems to record, access and send electronic data.51

 You must make sure any other records you are responsible for, including financial, management or human resources records, or records relating to complaints, are kept securely and are clear, accurate and up to date.52 You should make sure administrative information, such as names and addresses, can be accessed separately from clinical information so that sensitive information is not displayed automatically.

-You can find guidance on the retention and destruction of these kinds of records in Information Management Policy – Retention and Destruction (Department of Health, July 2015).
+You can find guidance on the retention and destruction of these kinds of records in Information Management Policy – Retention and Destruction (Department of Health and Social Care, July 2015).

 The UK health departments publish guidance on how long health records should be kept and how they should be disposed of.
 You should follow the guidance, even if you do not work in the NHS.53

-Schedules of minimum retention periods for different types of records are given in The Records Management Code of Practice for Health and Social Care (Information Governance Alliance, 2016); Records Management: NHS Code of Practice (Scotland) (Scottish Government, 2008); Welsh Health Circular (2000) 71: For The Record (The National Assembly for Wales, 2000) and Good Management, Good Records (Department of Health, Social Services and Public Safety, 2005).
+Schedules of minimum retention periods for different types of records are given in The Records Management Code of Practice 2021: A guide to the management of health and care records (NHSX, 2021); Records Management: Health and Social Care Code of Practice (Scotland) (Scottish Government, 2020); Records Management Code of Practice for Health and Social Care 2022: A Guide to the Management of Health and Care Records (Welsh Government, 2022) and Good Management, Good Records (Department of Health - Northern Ireland,2017).
 You should also consider any legal requirement of specialty-specific guidance that affects the period for which you should keep records.
 You should not keep records for longer than necessary.

 The rights of patients to access their own records